Bear Stearns: Start of the crisis – two subprime mortgage funds fail

-Matthew Tannin and Ralph R. Cioffi, both former managers of hedge funds at Bear Stearns Companies, were arrested June 19, 2008.
+Matthew Tannin and Ralph R. Cioffi, both former managers of hedge funds at Bear Stearns, were arrested June 19, 2008.
 They faced criminal charges and were found not guilty of misleading investors about the risks involved in the subprime market.
 Tannin and Cioffi were also named in lawsuits brought by Barclays Bank, which claimed they were one of the many investors misled by the executives.

-They were also named in civil lawsuits brought in 2007 by investors, including Barclays Bank, who claimed they had been misled.
+They were also named in civil lawsuits brought in 2007 by investors, including Barclays, who claimed they had been misled.
 Barclays claimed that Bear Stearns knew that certain assets in the Bear Stearns High-Grade Structured Credit Strategies Enhanced Leverage Master Fund were worth much less than their professed values.
 The suit claimed that Bear Stearns managers devised "a plan to make more money for themselves and further to use the Enhanced Fund as a repository for risky, poor-quality investments".
 The lawsuit said Bear Stearns told Barclays that the enhanced fund was up almost 6% through June 2007—when "in reality, the portfolio's asset values were plummeting."

-Other investors in the fund included Jeffrey E. Epstein's Financial Trust Company.